2020 Voter Guide

 Election-day Voting 🗳

-Election-day voting requires one form of currently valid photo ID or two forms or currently valid non-photo ID that establish the voter’s name and residence within the voting district.
-Voters can find their polling location, with the date and times polls will be open, at vote.utah.gov.
+Election-day is November 3, 2020.
+Election-day voting requires one form of currently valid photo ID or two forms of currently valid non-photo ID that establish the voter’s name and residence within the voting district.
+Voters can find their polling location with the times polls will be open, at vote.utah.gov.

 This is selected as part of the voter registration process.
 Voters wishing to change their party affiliation must reregister.

 Party affiliation is not required to vote in Utah.
 In fact, 37 percent of Utah voters are unaffiliated.
 (In comparison, 46 percent are registered as Republican and 13 percent as Democratic, with the remaining 4 percent divided among the Independent American, Libertarian, Constitution, Green, and United Utah parties.)

 At the polls, voters are required to present one form of currently valid identification containing their name and photograph, such as a driver’s license, passport, tribal ID card, or other type of ID listed at voteinfo.utah.gov.

 Voters without a current photo ID may vote if they provide two documents containing their name and showing that they live in the voting precinct, such as a bank statement, paycheck, certified birth certificate, or other type of ID listed at voteinfo.utah.gov.